 The purpose of your pension is to support you throughout the entirety of your retirement - for most people, that averages around 20 years.
-But your pension might need to last 30 years if you live into your 90s, and even longer if you start drawing down money from it as soon as you turn 55.
+But your pension might need to last 30 years if you live into your 90s, and even longer if you start drawing down money from it as soon as you turn 55 (57 from 2028).

-Accessing your pension at 55 reduces the amount of time it has to grow, which could significantly reduce your annual income.
+Accessing your pension at 55 (57 from 2028) reduces the amount of time it has to grow, which could significantly reduce your annual income.
 It could even cause your pension to run out while you’re still alive, leaving you to rely solely on the State Pension.

 If you’re unsure whether your pension will last if you access it early, speak with a financial adviser.

 By the time you retire, you might have accumulated a large number of pensions from different employers.
 This could make the process of managing and accessing them extremely tedious - and possibly expensive if there are expensive fees to pay.